 When preparing the financial statements, management undertakes a number of judgements, estimates and assumptions about the recognition and measurement of assets, liabilities, income and expenses.

 Significant management judgement

-The following are significant management judgements in applying the accounting policies of the Group that have the most significant effect on the financial statements.
+The following are significant management judgements in applying the accounting policies of the Group and the Bank that have the most significant effect on the financial statements.

 (i) Held-to-maturity investments